 Are PWC’s hard to ride?

-Like anything new, the more you ride it, the better your will become.
-It can take a little time to learn to keep your craft straight.
+Like anything new, the more you ride it, the better you will become!
+It can take a little time to learn how to keep your craft straight.
 A great tip to assist with this is to look ahead rather than at the water in front of you or at the handlebars.
 This allows you to easily correct the steering and you get to take in all the beauty of your surroundings.

 Are PWC’s safe?

-Like all machines, there is a level of risk associated with riding a PWC.
-However, the design and technology of the current crafts, combined with sensible decision making by the riders, reduces any potential risks quite significantly.
+Like all machines, there is a level of risk associated with riding a Personal Water Craft or WaveRunner.
+However, the design and technology of the current crafts, combined with the sensible decision making of the riders, reduce any potential risks quite significantly.

 Will I get wet while riding?